AtomicLinkRPC/alr-preview/docs/assets/city_guide_example_src/client_main.cpp.md

 // lookup table.
 //
 // During the handshake phase, both endpoints share their schemas with each
-// other, which include the classes, methods, parameters, return values, structs
+// other, which include the classes, methods, parameters, return values,
-// and fields that they support.
-The "tag" or ID of each parameter or field is
+// structs, fields and enum types that they support.
+The "tag" or ID of each
-// its type + name.
-For a return value, it is just its type.
-Therefore, changing
+// parameter or field is its type + name.
+For a return value, it is just its
-// a parameter or field's type or name will make it be considered to be a
+// type.
+Therefore, changing a parameter or field's type or name will make it be
-// different parameter or field.
+// considered to be a different parameter or field.
 //
 // Still during the handshake phase, both endpoints then filter out the
 // classes, methods, parameters, structs and fields that the other endpoint